 Every mutual fund comes with a Management Expense Ratio, commonly known as an MER.
 When you’re looking at fund fact sheets (which I’m sure you will start to read frequently) and deciding whether to buy a particular fund the cost of the fund is very important.
 Wouldn’t you agree?
 Before you buy something you want to know how much it costs

-The MER is the pay check for the fund manager and other expenses related to the costs of operating a mutual fund such as administration fees etc. It’s a percentage of the total assets under management in the fund.
+The MER is the paycheck for the fund manager and other expenses related to the costs of operating a mutual fund such as administration fees etc. It’s a percentage of the total assets under management in the fund.
 If the fund has $10 billion invested and the MER is 1.75% that means the fund management company is taking 1.75% of $10 billion for operating expenses.
 The more sophisticated the fund, the higher the MER.

-It’s important to know that the MER percentage is removed before your published rate of return.
+It’s important to know that the MER percentage is removed from your published rate of return.
 If you see a fund made 7% last year, that’s the amount investors actually received net of the MER.

 Mutual Funds are extremely liquid

 This is a major advantage of mutual funds.
-In most cases mutual funds can be sold and investors will have the money within 1 to 3 days.
+In most cases, mutual funds can be sold and investors will have the money within 1 to 3 days.
 Mutual funds do not trade by the minute like stocks do, they sell at the day’s closing price set at 4 pm EST when the market closes.
-Whether you sell your mutual funds at 10 am or 2 pm you will receive the same closing price of the day.
+Whether you sell your mutual funds at 10 am or 2 pm you will receive the same closing price for the day.

 Have I convinced you that mutual funds for beginners are a good investment option?
 The diversity, no hidden fees and ability to sell at any time make mutual funds a very attractive investment option.
+Or would be more comfortable with a robo-advisor like Betterment?